ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/sb-beacon-api/+generated__measurement.md

 * type: ./timeElement.json

 Moment in time at which measurement was performed.
 RECOMMENDED.
+Renamed compared to GA4GH Phenopackets v2 `Measurement.time_observed`

 ##### `observationMoment` Value Example